jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) A proposed regional coastal plan must be prepared by the regional council concerned in consultation with— (a) the Minister of Conservation; and
   (b) iwi authorities of the region; and
-  (c) the board of any foreshore and seabed reserve in the region.
+  (c) any customary marine title group in the region.

 ### 3 Consultation
 (1) During the preparation of a proposed policy statement or plan, the local authority concerned shall consult—